 Steel is a major component in buildings and tools.
-It is an alloy mixture containing iron and carbon that binds together into a reliable, sold product that is perfect for using in building everything from skyscrapers to home appliances.
-The versatility of steel allows for it to cross industries and enter our homes in different forms.
-You might have asked yourself, “what is steel made of?”.
+Types of steel are a mixture of alloys containing iron and carbon that bind together into a reliable, sold product that is perfect for building everything from skyscrapers to home appliances.
+Steel’s versatility allows it to cross industries and enter our homes in different forms.
+You might have asked yourself, “What is steel made of?”.
 Well, you are about to find out.

 What are the Four Types of Steel?

-There are four types of steel that appear in all kinds of items.
-They have similar characteristics, but different properties that make them the best steel to use when dealing with differences in weather, water, or handling chemicals.
-Of the thirty-five hundred types of steel, they fall into four main categories, which each divide down into different levels of chemical composition.
+Four types of steel appear in all kinds of items.
+They have similar characteristics but different properties that make them the best steel to use when dealing with differences in weather, water, or handling chemicals.
+Of the thirty-five hundred types of steel, they fall into four main categories, each divided into different chemical composition levels.

 1. Carbon Steel

-The types of carbon steel produced divide up into three ranges of steel based on the number of elements in the mixture.
+The types of carbon steel produced are divided up into three ranges of steel based on the number of elements in the mixture.

 Low Carbon Steel

-Low carbon steel, the most common form of steel, is wrought iron steel.
-It is considered hardy, but also decorative and becomes anything form fencing to decorative lamp posts.
+Low-carbon steel, the most common form of steel, is wrought iron.
+It is considered hardy but also decorative and becomes anything from fencing to decorative lamp posts.
 The steel is durable though it does not have the refined look of steel with a broader mixture of chemical content.

 Medium Carbon Steel

 Medium carbon steel is anywhere from 0.31 percent up to 60 percent carbon.
-A higher range of manganese is present as well in a variety of 0.060 percent up to 1.65 percent.
-The carbon steel produced is more durable, though more challenging to work with by cutting or welding it.
-The mixture most often requires heat to work with it and temper it into the ideal shape.
+A higher range of manganese is also present in a variety of 0.060 percent up to 1.65 percent.
+The carbon steel produced is more durable but more challenging to work with by cutting or welding.
+The mixture requires heat to work with it and temper it into the ideal shape.

 High Carbon Steel

-High Carbon Steel “carbon tool steel, has a range of carbon of 0.61 percent up to 1.50 percent.
-The product is tough to work with, and to bend, cutting, or welding, and it requires extreme heat.
+High Carbon Steel, “carbon tool steel, has a range of carbon of 0.61 percent up to 1.50 percent.
+The product is tough to work with bend, cut, or welding and requires extreme heat.
 The final fired product is robust but very brittle to use.

 Very High Carbon Steel

-Very high carbon steel is steel with up to two percent carbon.
-Often called, cast iron, the steel is some of the hardest ever made.
-Very high carbon steel becomes some types of work tools like unches, but also knives and other specialty items.
-Very high carbon steel does not have chromium in its chemical mixtures, so it does corrode faster than different types of steel.
+Very high-carbon steel is steel with up to two percent carbon.
+Often called cast iron, the steel is some of the hardest ever made.
+Very high carbon steel becomes some work tools like unches, knives, and other specialty items.
+Very high-carbon steel does not have chromium in its chemical mixtures, so it does corrode faster than different types of steel.

 2. Alloy Steel

 Different types of alloy steel contain trace amounts of elements other than carbon and manganese.
-The other elements include nickel, silicon, titanium, chromium, copper as well as aluminum.
-The variety of elements helps create some of the most reliable and most durable steel across the industry.
+The other features include nickel, silicon, titanium, chromium, copper, and aluminum.
+The variety of features helps create some of the industry’s most reliable and durable steel.
 The steel produced is economical to produce, refine, and shape for most products.

 3. Stainless Steel

 Stainless steel comes with a resistance to corrosion through mixing the right combination of elements.
 Different types of stainless steel come with at least eleven percent chromium, molybdenum, or nickel.
-The mixture up to thirty percent is the most common for the products manufactured.
-Stainless steel appears on a lot of cooking utensils, medical instruments, and in architecture.
+A mixture of up to thirty percent is the most common for manufactured products.
+Stainless steel appears on many cooking utensils, medical instruments, and architecture.

 4. Tool Steel

 Tool steel becomes molds, dies, and hammers for use across industries.
-It also becomes knives because it can hold a sharp edge better than other types of steel.
+It also becomes a knife because it can hold a sharp edge better than other types of steel.

-Here are some tips in choosing the correct tool steel.
+Here are some tips for choosing the correct tool steel.

-You can find steel everywhere from inside of homes to appliances.
+You can find steel everywhere, from inside homes to appliances.

 Steel in Building and infrastructure

 The steel used in each type of project is a different type with a different purpose.
-Some types are load-bearing others help control heating and cooling of the buildings.
-While still, other kinds become necessary or decorative outer pieces such as railings, bars, or rails.
+Some classes are load-bearing others help control the heating and cooling of the buildings.
+Still, other kinds become necessary or decorative outer pieces such as railings, bars, or rails.

 Steel in Mechanical Equipment

-The mechanical equipment used to build the buildings, homes, and infrastructures also uses a large amount of steel produced.
-Cranes, hand tools, car parts, and other pieces become the main tools in industry for production.
+The mechanical equipment used to build buildings, homes, and infrastructures also produces a large amount of steel.
+Cranes, hand tools, car parts, and other pieces become the main tools in the industry for production.

-The automotive industries use steel to create the protective frame your vehicle is sitting on.
-Steel also becomes a lot of the critical moving components in the engine and the suspension of a vehicle.
+The automotive industry use steel to create the protective frame your vehicle is sitting on.
+Steel also becomes many of the critical moving components in the engine and a vehicle’s suspension.